mattglbrt/mattglbrt/content/posts/why-zola.md

 I wish I could tell you elaborate and deeply technical reasons why I picked Zola instead of Astro, Next, Gatsby, or any of the myriad other options, but that’s not really why I picked it.

 The reason why goes back to Christmas 2022.
 Every year my wife and I pick out books for each other.
-One of my books was [Billy Summers by Steven King] (https://amzn.to/3IcKDRC).
+One of my books was [Billy Summers by Steven King](https://amzn.to/3IcKDRC).
 In this book, the main character is reading the novel, [Thérèse Raquin](https://amzn.to/3Ip9WzM) .
 At the time, I had no idea what that was, but a few months later, while checking the book section at my local thrift store, something I do weekly.
 I happen to come across this very novel.
 Written by Emile Zola.
 Of course, I bought it.

 Later that same day, I joined the JavaScript Jam Twitter space, and Zola came up in the open mic discussion.